 Businesses and governments rely on sound financial knowledge to underpin their strategies for success.

 You will cover fundamental topics such as corporate finance, corporate reporting and you can specialise your knowledge with optional modules, from international business finance to forensic accounting or corporate governance.
 The course also allows you to apply your learning to practical case studies and simulations to test your knowledge in genuine business scenarios.

 You will learn from academics who are experts in their field, with extensive teaching, research and consultancy experience of international standing.
 At the same time, you’ll collaborate with graduates from diverse international backgrounds for a challenging, rewarding and rounded learning experience.

 As a student, you will be able to access the knowledge of our advanced specialist research units, which also have strong links with leading institutions in the US, Europe and Asia.
-These include the Centre for Advanced Studies in Finance (CASIF), the Institute of Banking and Investment (IBI) and the Credit Management Research Centre (CMRC).
+These include the Centre for Advanced Studies in Finance (CASIF), the International Banking Institute (IBI) and the Credit Management Research Centre (CMRC).
 This research makes an important contribution to your learning on the MSc Accounting and Finance; you will benefit from a curriculum that is informed by the latest knowledge and critical thinking.

 You will also benefit from our strong relationships with the finance, credit and accounting professions.
 This provides a connection to the latest practitioner and policy developments, giving you a Masters that is relevant to the contemporary environment.

 - Course content

 You will explore the essentials of corporate finance and the relationship between accounting information and organisational performance.
 At the same time, you will build advanced skills in handling quantitative data and examine how modern finance theories are applied to solve complex finance problems.

 You will gain an understanding of important research methods in finance and their impact on current practice, and explore topics such as organisational performance and financial reporting.